Frequently Asked Questions

 The West Virginia Department of Health and Human Resources states that patients or caregivers may not possess an amount of medical cannabis that exceeds a 30-day supply.
 During the last 7 days of any 30-day period, a patient may obtain and possess a 30-day supply for the subsequent 30-day period.
 Meanwhile, the precise amount that constitutes a 30-day supply may differ between patients and must be specified by the prescribing doctor

-No. It is prohibited for patients to grow their own medical marijuana in West Virginia.
+No, it is not legal for patients to grow their own medical marijuana in West Virginia.

 No, we are not aware of any insurance providers that cover the costs of medical marijuana at present.